Welcome to the PAPR Coalition

-PAPR Coalition We are the Protecting Access to Pain Relief (PAPR) Coalition, a multi-stakeholder coalition of public health organizations, medical professionals, people living with pain and concerned citizens, established to ensure that Americans have access to and choice of appropriate over-the-counter (OTC) pain relief while educating the public about the appropriate use of acetaminophen.
+PAPR Coalition We are the Protecting Access to Pain Relief (PAPR) Coalition, a multi-stakeholder coalition of public health organizations, medical professionals, people living with pain and concerned citizens established to support continued access to and choice of appropriate over-the-counter (OTC) pain relief.

 Responsible Pain Management About 100 million Americans live with persistent pain.
 One of the most widely used medicines in the U.S. is acetaminophen.
 Over 50 million Americans use acetaminophen each week.
 When used as directed, acetaminophen has one of the most favorable safety profiles.